NiamhOL/Project-2019/README.md

 "Faceting is the act of breaking data variables up across multiple subplots and combining those subplots into a single figure."
 [8]

+The sepal lenght of *Iris Setosa* is the longest.
+This would correlate with previous observations from the mean of the different species.

     ris = iris.map(sns.kdeplot, 'SepalLengthCm')

 ![Facet](https://github.com/NiamhOL/Project-2019/blob/master/Facet%20plot%20sepal%20lenght.png)

 #### Scatterplots

 Scatterplots are useful for identifying trends in statistial data.
 Each observation in a Scatter Plot has two co-ordiantes (X & Y).
 The "point" of observation is where thse two co-ordiantes intersect.
 Relationshps between sets of data can be observed depending on the shape of the points.
 If the data points show an "up-hill" pattern from left to right, then there is a positive relationship between X & Y. Conversely if the pattern is "downhill" there is a positive relationship between X & Y. If the dats is scattered then there is no relationship between the X & Y.

 ![Scatter](https://github.com/NiamhOL/Project-2019/blob/master/graph%20assigning%20eash%20species%20a%20colour.png)